marl64/autoMP/README.md

 * preview_border - Add a border to the preview image.
   * 0 - No border.
   * 1 - Mario Paint canvas.
-  * 2 - Mario Paint canvas set to the custom stamp screen-- what you'd see after an autoMP image finished drawing.
+  * 2 - Mario Paint canvas set to the custom stamp screen-- what you'd see right after an autoMP image finished drawing.
-  * 3 and onward - Custom preview borders, using template image in 'resources' folder using filename 'mptemplate<number>.filetype'.
-For example, the default template is named 'mptemplate1.png' and is selected by setting preview_border to 1.
+  * 3 - autoMP logo border.
+  * 4 and onward - Your custom preview borders - more info below!
-* preview_size - Scale the preview image output by a multiplier.
+* preview_size - Enlarge the preview image output by a multiplier.
  * 1 - No scaling (x1)
  * 2 to 5 - Multiplier (x2 to x5)